ey-lab/formation-python/lessons/10-introduction-to-tools/12-anaconda/README.md

 ![anaconda-installation](../../../images/anaconda-installation.png)

-## Python 2.7 or 3.0 ?
+## Python 2.7 or 3.6 ?

 Many beginning Python users are wondering with which version of Python they should start.

 Actually, there is currently no "right" or "wrong" as long as both Python 2.7.x and Python 3.x support the libraries that you are planning to use.
 However, there are some differences between those two most popular versions of Python.

-For scientific work, version 2.7.x is currently the most adapted one (more modules and existing codes), and it is more mature and proven.
+For scientific work, version 2.7.x is still used because there are more modules and existing codes.
 Whereas Python 3.x represents the future, it is equipped with an improved language but it is still in development.
-That's why we recommend to adopt the 2.7.x Python version for the moment.

-**Be careful** : the code that works with Python 2.7.x does not necessarily work with Python 3.x.
-You can see a simple example below.
+**Be careful** : the code that works with Python 2.7.x does not necessarily work with Python 3.x You can see a simple example below.

 ![difference-python27-python3](../../../images/difference-python27-python3.jpg)